 | The SKY 7 Collection | TBD (launch pricing awaited) | Under construction (Jan 2031) |

 At the current ₹52,600-64,000/sqft range, Bellevue commands a 5-8% premium over ready-to-move inventory in the same micro-market.
+For buyers comparing the entry tier against the upgrade tier specifically, the 2.5 BHK entry-tier decoder and the 4 BHK unit-by-unit review show the PSF asymmetry between the two bands.
 For a Lodha-branded project on freehold land with these open-space ratios, that premium is within the range I would call defensible — not cheap, but not unreasonable either.

 The 3.5BHK units are an interesting outlier.
 At ₹57,960–₹58,261/sqft, they come in slightly below the project average, likely because they are Tower 3 inventory with a December 2026 timeline.
 If you are looking for the best value entry point into this project, the 3.5BHK configuration is where I would point you.